groveco/data-engineering-neo-challenge/README.md

 * Query the API for new data, based on the last record of capture.
 If there are no records in the database, backfill from a user provided date.
 * Capture relevant information about potentially hazardous NEO's for part 2, including the close approach date and miss distance.
 The boolean field is_potentially_hazardous_asteroid will indicate if an object is potentially hazardous.

-## Part 2 - Visualization

-Next, create a visualization of near-misses.
-Query the database of potentially hazardous objects from task 1 and create a visualization that clearly shows the objects over time and how close they came to hitting the earth.

-You can use any graph or charting mechanism you prefer.
-Please include a screenshot, along with any source if possible.
-We should be able to easily review your work.

 ## Submission Guidelines